GarrettJudd/FFIEC/Data Warehouse/Azure Security and Compliance Blueprint - FFIEC Data Warehouse Overview.md

 ### Virtual network

-This reference architecture defines a private Virtual Network with an address space of 10.0.0.0/16.
+This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.

-**Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a Virtual Network.
+**Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a virtual network.
 Network security groups can be used to secure traffic at a subnet or individual virtual machine level.
-The following Network security groups exist:
+The following network security groups exist:

   -	A network security group for the Data Tier (SQL Server Clusters, SQL Server Witness, and SQL Load Balancer)
   -	A network security group for the management bastion host
   -	A network security group for Active Directory
   - A network security group for SQL Server Reporting Services

-Each of the Network security groups have specific ports and protocols open so that the solution can work securely and correctly.
+Each of the network security groups have specific ports and protocols open so that the solution can work securely and correctly.
 In addition, the following configurations are enabled for each network security group:

 - [Diagnostic logs and events](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
 - Log Analytics is connected to the [network security group&#39;s diagnostic logs](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)